"We need more than policies to protect pregnant employees," coverage in Quartz, December 22, 2022, featuring Visiting Professor Michele Goodwin.

 Professor Goodwin has authored or co-authored amicus briefs submitted to the United States Supreme Court as well as the Second, Third, Sixth, and Ninth U.S. Courts of Appeals.
 She has provided testimony to state and federal lawmakers and legislative committees and worked with state attorneys general or their staff on health-related matters in California, Illinois, Minnesota, and New York.

-Professor Goodwin serves on the executive committee and national board of the American Civil Liberties Union.
-She was a member of the U.S. National Academy of Sciences, Engineering, and Medicine Committee on Issues in Organ Donor Intervention Research and appointed an observer by the United States National Conference of Commissioners on Uniform State Laws (for the revision of the Uniform Anatomical Gift Act).
+Professor Goodwin serves on the Executive Committee of the American Constitution Society.
+She has served on several U.S. National Academy of Sciences, Engineering, and Medicine Committees, studying equality and access in technology, issues on organ donation, and currently on reproductive health.
+She was appointed an observer by the United States National Conference of Commissioners on Uniform State Laws (for the revision of the Uniform Anatomical Gift Act).
 She chaired several sections of the Association of American Law Schools, served as a trustee of the United States Law and Society Association, and was the first woman to be elected Secretary General of the International Academy of Law & Mental Health.
+She currently chairs the Law and Society Association and the Fellows Council of the Hastings Center.

 Awards: